shaneholloman/roboflow-inference-sdk/README.md

 # @roboflow/inference-sdk

-Lightweight client for Roboflow's hosted inference API with WebRTC streaming support for real-time computer vision in the browser.
+Lightweight JS client for Roboflow's hosted inference API with WebRTC streaming support for real-time computer vision in the browser.

 ## Installation